Article

 But how does nostalgia actually work?
 Studies on autobiographical memory- the memory system that tracks episodes of our lives- have shown that when we are reminded of episodes from our past, we re-experience the emotions tied to the original episodes.

-Nostalgic campaigns remind your customers of those episodes that once made them feel good.
+Nostalgia marketing works by reminding your customers of those episodes that once made them feel good.
 As they relive the experience they are likely to extend those feelings of warmth to the brand for taking them back in time.
+For FMCG brands, this emotional connection can drive both trial and loyalty.

 And the results speak for themselves.
 “An Empirical Examination of Nostalgia Advertising Effects” [Muehling & Sprott] concluded that consumers who had seen nostalgia-themed ads were twice as likely to rate them more favourably than those who had seen non-nostalgic ads.